ls1intum/Artemis/docs/user/exercises/textual.rst

     .. figure:: text/import-text-exercise.png
               :align: center

-- An import modal will prompt up, where you will have an option to select and import previous text exercises from the list by clicking on the **Import** button.
+- An import modal will prompt up, where you will have the option to select and import previous text exercises from the list by clicking on the **Import** button.

     .. figure:: text/import-text-exercise-modal.png
               :align: center
               :scale: 70

-- Once you import one of the exercise, you will then be redirected to a form which is similar to *Create new text exercise* form with all the fields filled from imported exercise.
+- Once you import one of the exercises, you will then be redirected to a form that is similar to *Create new text exercise* form with all the fields filled from the imported exercise.
 You can now modify the fields as per your necessity to create a new Text Exercise.

 Result
 ^^^^^^